Contact Models in Robotics: a Comparative Analysis: Experiments

 \subsection{MPC for quadruped locomotion}

-The previous examples already illustrate the differences among the various simulators in terms of both physical accuracy and numerical efficiency.
+The previous examples already illustrate the differences among the various simulators in terms of both physical accuracy and computational efficiency.
 However, such scenarios may not represent the richness of contacts in practical robotics situations.
 For this purpose, we use the implementation of MPC on the Solo-12 system introduced in \cite{leziart2021qrw} to generate locomotion trajectories on flat and bumpy terrains.
 These experiments are designed to involve a wide variety of contacts (\textit{i.e.}, sticking, sliding, and taking-off) and see how the simulation choices impact the final task (\textit{i.e.}, horizontal translation of the robot).

-For a flat and barely slippery ($\mu=0.9$) ground, we observe that the choice of simulator hardly affects the base velocity tracked by the MPC controller (Fig.~\ref{fig:timings}, top right).
-In this case, the contacts are mainly sticking, leading to low violation of the NCP criterion \eqref{eq:NCP} (Fig.~\ref{fig:timings}, bottom left).
+For a flat and barely slippery ($\mu=0.9$) ground, we observe that the choice of simulator hardly affects the base velocity tracked by the MPC controller (Fig.~\ref{fig:mpc_flat_terrain}, top right).
+In this case, the contacts are mainly sticking, leading to low violation of the NCP criterion \eqref{eq:NCP} (Fig.~\ref{fig:mpc_flat_terrain}, bottom left).

-When the terrain is bumpy (roughness of $10^{-1}m$) and slippery ($\mu= 0.3$), the locomotion velocity generated from the RaiSim and CCP models significantly deviates from the NCP one (Fig.~\ref{fig:timings}, top right).
-This can be explained in the light of our previous study as both the RaiSim and CCP contact models make physical approximations when contact points are sliding (Fig.~\ref{fig:timings}, bottom left) In addition, the simulation is more challenging than the flat case, which causes increased computations from the solvers, particularly for RaiSim (Fig.~\ref{fig:timings}, bottom right).
-These observations indicate that the low-level choices of the contact solver may induce significant differences in the high-level behaviors of locomotion controllers on complex terrains.
+When the terrain is bumpy (roughness of $10^{-1}m$) and slippery ($\mu= 0.3$), the locomotion velocity generated from the RaiSim and CCP models significantly deviates from the NCP one (Fig.~\ref{fig:mpc_bumpy_terrain}, top right).
+This can be expected, in light of our previous study, as both the RaiSim and CCP contact models make physical approximations when contact points are sliding (Fig.~\ref{fig:mpc_bumpy_terrain}, bottom left).
+However, we occasionally observe that NCP/PGS also violates the NCP criterion \eqref{eq:NCP} (Fig.~\ref{fig:mpc_bumpy_terrain}, bottom left) but for a different reason: PGS was not able to converge before the maximum number of iterations was reached.
+Therefore, Gauss-Seidel-like approaches appear to be sufficient for mild conditions (Fig.~\ref{fig:mpc_flat_terrain}) but are not robust enough to ensure convergence of the simulation when the locomotion tasks become more challenging (Fig.~\ref{fig:mpc_bumpy_terrain}).
+This also causes increased computations from the solvers, particularly for RaiSim (Fig.~\ref{fig:mpc_bumpy_terrain}, bottom right).
+These observations indicate that the combination of low-level choices on both the contact model and solver may induce significant differences in the high-level behaviors of locomotion controllers on complex terrains.